 Room assignments for new students are made by the Student Life Office on the basis of information requested on the housing questionnaire and availability of space.
-Choices for returning students are made in the spring during Room Rush.
-Whenever possible, first choice is granted to those students remaining in the same room; then requests are considered in the order of Seniors, Juniors, and Sophomores.
-The College reserves the right to place additional students in all rooms if needed.
+Choices for returning students are made in the prior spring during Room Rush.
+Whenever possible, first choice is granted to those students remaining in the same room; then requests are considered in the order of achieved credit hours.
+Students who have violated policies may not receive their first choice.
+The College reserves the right to place additional students in all rooms if needed